 I’m a New Yorker born and bred but I never realized the challenges that living in New York posed for one who wants to travel… namely time.
 My 80+ hour a week job in Finance allowed me very little vacation and when I finally did get time to go, it was to the Caribbean, Canada or somewhere in the domestic United States.
 These are lovely places but I wanted more after being exposed to international travel with my family when I was younger.
 It was only after I moved abroad did I realize how five weeks of vacation versus an inhumane two and being within a five hour flight of fabulous destinations, versus ten, made such an impact on my ability to travel.
 The impact not only increased the number of pages and stamps in my passport but affected my identity, faith, spirit and sense of self.

 In late 2018, I began to focus this site in a somewhat new direction when I finally figured out how to put Hashimoto’s Thyroiditis, an autoimmune condition, into remission.
 It was an unexpected variable that entered my sphere in 2015, but such is life!
 I truly believe everything happens for a reason.
 Moving to Italy with my husband to his hometown in 2017 taught me to slow down, eat clean and recenter.
 My life now is centered around my newborn son and family, health and travel.
-In fact, I am working towards my certification in Integrative Health and Nutrition.
+Recently, I became a Certified Integrative Health and Nutrition Coach and founded Integrative Thyroid.

 A few phrases and beliefs that I’ve come to live by: